arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 Future iterations may involve inserting stages into the simplex stream between the Operation and Interface stage to perform aggregations on the data before returning it to the caller.

+It's also relevant to note that Cesium uses a large number of goroutines for a single query.
+This is (kind of) intentional, as Cesium is optimized for high throughput on lower amounts of large queries.
+See [Channel Counts and Segment Merging](#channel-counts-and-segment-merging) for more information how number of open queries affects performance.

 # Data Layout + Operations

 ## First Principles

 When considering the organization of Segment data on disk, I decided to design around the following principles:

 1. Sequential IO is better than random IO.
 2. Multi-value access is more important than single-value access.
 3. Data is largely incompressible (i.e. it meets the requirements for Kolmogorov Randomness).
 4. Time-order reads and writes form the overwhelming majority of operations.